 What types of information are available in a background check?

 The answer depends on the type of background check.
 Most online background databases that offer free background checks focus on criminal history, which may include arrest records or details about convictions.
-However, the best background check services will offer options that go beyond criminal background information.
+However, the best background check services will provide options beyond only offering criminal information.

-Other types of checks are driving history checks, verifications of resume information (including work history, education, and professional licenses), civil court records searches, reference checks, and credit history checks.
-Most of these background screenings are not available from websites that offer the option to run a free background search.
+Other checks include driving history checks, verifications of resume information (including work history, education, and professional licenses), civil court records searches, reference checks, and credit history checks.
+Most of these background screenings are not available from websites that offer the so-called “free” searches.

 A free background check will never be as accurate, thorough, or up-to-date as a paid check.
-Many of the processes in a background check service involve time and labor—such as pulling public records, sending court runners to county courthouses, and maintaining proprietary databases.
-The best background check will require you to pay someone to put in that time and labor on your behalf.
+Many of the processes in a background check service involve time and labor—such as pulling public records, sending runners to courthouses, and maintaining proprietary databases.
+The best background check will require you to pay someone to spend that time and labor on your behalf.

 Can I run a background check on someone without their permission?

-In certain cases, such as if you are researching someone you have met through an online dating service, you do not need to obtain that person’s permission to move forward with a background check.
-However, if you are vetting someone for a job, housing, a loan, or other formal or official purposes, you are legally obligated to notify them and obtain their permission before moving forward with the check.
-Failure to get written permission in accordance with the Fair Credit Reporting Act can result in lawsuits.
+In some cases, such as researching someone you have met through an online dating service, you do not need to obtain that person’s permission to do a background check.
+However, you are legally obligated to notify them of your intent if you vet someone for a job, housing, a loan, or any other official purpose.
+You must obtain their signed permission in writing before moving forward with the check.
+A “standalone disclosure” of your intent to conduct a background check is also a legal requirement for employers.
+Failure to follow the guidelines outlined in the Fair Credit Reporting Act can result in lawsuits.
+Compliance is a chief concern with free criminal background check solutions.

 About Michael Klazema The author